-In Japan, there are all kinds of sweets and snacks everywhere, from convenience stores to busy stations and to even below department stores.
+In Japan, there are all kinds of sweets and snacks everywhere, from convenience stores to busy stations and even department stores.
 You can find an assortment of Japanese and Western cookies, cakes, snacks, and desserts.

-Now making it is very easy, but cooking it in traditional stove-top way requires your time and undivided attention.
+Now making it is very easy, but cooking it in the traditional stove-top method requires your time and undivided attention.
 The amount of water in the pot has to be just right above the azuki beans while cooking, so you need to stay in the kitchen to keep an eye on it (this is a well-known “proper” method).

-I’ve loved anko all my life and I’m quite obsessed with it.
-But even such a fanatic myself, I’ve only made it at home on special occasions and relied on overly-sweet premade ones from Japanese grocery stores to save time.
+I’ve loved Anko all my life and I’m quite obsessed with it.
+But even such a fanatic myself, I’ve only made it at home on special occasions and relied on overly sweet premade ones from Japanese grocery stores to save time.

 Making Anko in Pressure Cooker

-The Instant Pot is a 7-in-1 Multi-Functional Cooker.
+What pressure cooker do I use?
+I’ve been using this 7-in-1 Instant Pot Multi-Functional Cooker and I shared how much I love this gadget in this post, this post, and this post.
 It’s a pressure cooker, slow cooker, rice maker/porridge maker, steamer, sauté/browning, yogurt maker, and warmer in one machine.
-I only use the pressure cooker and slow cooker functions.
-And unlike old-fashion pressure cooker, there is no hissing sound and it’s not scary at all to use and operate.
+I mostly use the pressure cooker functions and unlike old-fashion pressure cookers, there is no hissing sound and it’s not scary at all to use and operate!

-Three Simple Ingredients for Anko
+3 Simple Ingredients to Make Anko

 What do you need for this recipe?
 It’s very simple, all you need is azuki beans, sugar, and salt.
 You can find azuki beans in Japanese grocery stores, Asian grocery stores, health food stores, or Amazon.